Lecture 1

 Least Squares

-Least squares and matrix inversion is a classic starting point for understanding inverse theory.
-Suppose that we have input data \(\vec{x}\) and output data \(\vec{b}\) that are related by a linear system of equations: \[Ax = b\] where \(A\) is a matrix of coefficients.
+Least squares and matrix inversion are a classic starting point for understanding inverse theory.
+Suppose that we have model parameters \(\vec{x}\) and observed data \(\vec{b}\) that are related by a linear system of equations: \[Ax = b\] where \(A\) is a matrix of coefficients.
 In many cases, the system is overdetermined, meaning that there are more equations than unknowns.
-In this case, there is no exact solution to the system, and we must find the best solution that minimizes the error between the observed data \(\vec{b}\) and the predicted data \(A\vec{x}\).
-In the simplest form of inversion that we can attempt, we can solve the least squares solution.
-In this case we reject all of the observed data that is from the null space of \(A\) assuming a zero value for each of those parameters.
+In this case, there is generally no exact solution to the system, and we must find the best solution that minimizes the error between the observed data \(\vec{b}\) and the predicted data \(A\vec{x}\).
+The simplest form of inversion that we can attempt is the least squares solution.
+In this case we discard the components of the observed data that lie outside the range of \(A\) — that is, in the null space of \(A^T\) — since no choice of parameters can reproduce them.

 Example